CartoDB/mobile-sdk/doc/advanced.md

 ### Supported Symbolizers and Parameters

-The following lists contains all supported symbolizers and parameters:
+The following lists contains all supported symbolizers and parameters for vector styles:

 - `PointSymbolizer`: file, opacity, allow-overlap, ignore-placement, transform